tpoisot/ms_pop_networks/ms_pop.md

 For an interaction to happen between individuals from two populations, these individuals must first meet, then interact.
-Assuming that two populations occupy the same locality, and are active at the same time of the day, then the likelihood of an interact is proportional to the product of their relative abundance.
+Assuming that two populations occupy the same locality, and are active at the same time of the day, then the likelihood of an interaction is roughly proportional to the product of their relative abundance.
 This means that individuals from two large populations are more likely to interact than individuals from two small populations, simply because their individuals will meet more often.
 This approach can also be extended to